recesser/recesser/README.md

 ## Development

 The entire system can be run in a local local minikube cluster via skaffold.
-You need to have `minikube` and `skaffold` installed on your machine.

 First, start minikube.
 The system is only tested on Kubernetes `v1.24.1`.